150 · Representative Documents: Format Policies

 We also recognize with the growing convergence of digital devices, and the prevalence of smaller video capture

-equipment, there will be an increasing amount of digital content which is born in compressed digital format.
+equipment, there will be an increasing amount of digital content which is born in a compressed digital format.
 Such

 cases will pose long-‐term preservation challenges depending on the file times, video codecs, resolution and compression